-Zenzai vs Oshiruko: 2 Types of Japanese Red Bean Soup
+Zenzai vs. Oshiruko: Types of Japanese Red Bean Soup

-During cold winter months, we Japanese often have various “mochi (餅)” dishes with baked or steamed sticky rice cakes.
+During the winter, we have various mochi (餅) dishes with sticky baked or steamed rice cakes.

-Lastly, to make it easier to understand, here is the comparison table of the difference between Zenzai and Oshiruko red bean soups.
+To make a long story short, here is the comparison table of Zenzai and Oshiruko red bean soups.

 (Reference Page: Wikipedia ぜんざい )